Realtor Agency Relationships

 - Perform additional duties that are mutually agreed to

-In the state of Florida, it is assumed that the transaction Broker relationship is the primary relationship for all real estate transactions unless otherwise stated in an agreement.
+In Florida, it is assumed that the transaction broker relationship is the primary relationship for all real estate transactions unless otherwise stated in an agreement.
 This will differ from State to State so ask an agent in your area as to how this agency relationship best suits your needs.
-One questions you should always ask; is this the best representation for my transaction?
-Well, that depends on the transaction, whether you’re the buyer or seller and the parties involved.
+One question you should always ask is; is this the best representation for my transaction?
+That depends on the transaction, whether you’re the buyer or seller, and the parties involved.

-In order to better organize this topic for your pleasure, we have decided to separate the details on the best times to use this relationship and others listed above.
+To better organize this topic for your pleasure, we have decided to separate the details on the best times to use this type of relationship and the others listed above.
 The scenario for your transaction will make the difference.
-We have outlined some scenarios in our next article, “When to enter a Transaction Agency Relationship”.
+We have outlined some scenarios in our next article, “When to Enter a Transaction Agency Relationship”.